ldynia/github-templates/.github/PULL_REQUEST_TEMPLATE.md

 ### Description

-Summary of the change(s) that this PR introduces.
+Concise summary of the change(s) that this PR introduces.

 ### Type of Change